geudrik/egregore/README.md

 ### API Request Flow

-All API requests are audited, and any modification to a given context is preserved in a historical record.
+All API requests are audited, and any modification to a given tag is preserved in a historical record.
 The below flow chart describes where data is written to for a given request type

 ```mermaid